anilozbakir/gametetris/README.md

 # gametetris

-classic game tetris
+classic game tetris writen in flutter

-## Getting Started
+## know issues

-this is a part of a game bundle project to be placed on google play
+- no scoring
+- no auto movement
+- problem with next piece

+will handle them when i have the time... sorry